salvafern/divandr/README.md

 sudo apt install r-base
 ```

+#### Editor [optional]

+If you want to work with an editor, the most widely used is [Rstudio](https://posit.co/download/rstudio-desktop/).
+Visual Studio Code also comes with various extensions to work with R (REditorSupport, R Debugger, ...).

 ### Installation of Julia

 We suggest to use the `juliaup` tool (https://github.com/JuliaLang/juliaup), which makes easier the installation, upgrade and management of different versions of Julia.
 On Linux or Mac: